saylordotorg/course_k12ela007/Unit05.md

+---
+layout: default
+title: "K12ELA007: English Language Arts 7"
+course_description: "This course will teach you how to analyze themes and structure in fiction and nonfiction texts, develop vocabulary, and continually improve your writing."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Figurative Language, Poetry, and Fantasy** <span id="5"></span>
 *In this unit, you will learn about specific types of figurative